pullrequest/pullrequest.github.com/_posts/2013-02-12-swagger-jack.markdown

 Validator will analyze the declared parameters of your descriptor, and validate the input.
 It will handle parameter casting, range validation and declared model compliance (thank to the excellent [json-gate](https://github.com/oferei/json-gate)).

-All casted values (except body parameters) are available inside the controller methods with the `req.input` associative array.
+All casted values (except body parameters) are available in the controller methods with the `req.input` associative array.
-No matter if parameter is from path, query or header: it will be present inside `req.input`.
+No matter if a parameter is from path, query or header: it will be present inside `req.input`.

 But you can still use the Express original function (beware: values are just strings).